amartincolby/Rust-Quick-Guide/README.md

     Unused variable warnings only apply to block scopes and will not be raised on variables declared at the global or module level.

     There are two kinds of unused variable.
-A suspicious unused variable is one that has been bound with `let`.
-An innocuous variable is one that has not.*/
+A "suspicious" unused variable is one that has been bound with `let`.
+An "innocuous" variable is one that has not.*/

     // To see the unused variable warnings below, comment out
-    // #[allow(unused_variables)] near the top of this file. let block_scope = {
+    // #[allow(unused_variables)] near the top of this function. let block_scope = {
         let variable = 42;           // This triggers a warning.
         let _casual_variable = 2001; // This does not trigger a warning.